Time’s AI-powered time tracking app will help you stop procrastinating

 Trello, Facebook and Uber kick off a news-packed Monday: The Daily Crunch

-Do you like making lists of things to do, but then fail to accomplish the items you’ve laid out?
+Do you like making lists of things to do, but then end up failing to accomplish the items you’ve laid out?
 A new application aimed at those with a tendency towards procrastination can help.
 Instead of a simple checklist or time tracker, Time, as the app is called, lets you more obsessively micro-manage the tasks at hand with a color-coded timer that changes from green to yellow to red as the allotted time for the given item runs out.

 Of course, there are already a number of time trackers, to do lists, and reminder apps on today’s App Store, but Time is more focused on helping you accomplish your goals rather than just checking something off a list or logging your activities.